mbodenham/owlite-examples/introduction/README.md

 12. Let's add the experiment to `introduction.py` by updating the `owlite.init` function.

-        owl = owlite.init(project="Introduction", baseline="resnet18", experiment="first_quantization")
+        experimnet = "first_quantization"

 13. Run the experiment.

         python introduction.py

-14. After the code has ran the results of the quantization experiment can be seen on the owlite dashboard.
+14. After the code has completed, the results of the quantization experiment can be seen on the OwLite dashboard.

 ![Owlite dashboard results](./images/owlite_dashboard_results.webp "Owlite dashboard results")

-15. The recommended setting produce a **73% reduction in memory** and **2.3x speed up in inference latency**.
-This introduction does not include an accuracy metric.
+The recommended setting produce a **73% reduction in memory** and **2.3x speed up in inference latency**.
+Up to this point the models accuracy has not be considered.

 ## Testing Accuracy With Post Training Quantization (PTQ)

-To be sure the model still performs as expected in accuracy we must add few more lines of code to evaluate the model.
+With a few more lines of OwLite code we can test the model's accuracy to be sure the model is still effective at performing its task.

-ImageNet validation dataset is need to test ResNet18 for validation, [torchvision.datasets.ImageNet](https://pytorch.org/vision/main/generated/torchvision.datasets.ImageNet.html#torchvision.datasets.ImageNet).
+ImageNet validation dataset is used to test ResNet18 for validation, [torchvision.datasets.ImageNet](https://pytorch.org/vision/main/generated/torchvision.datasets.ImageNet.html#torchvision.datasets.ImageNet).
 Files from the ImageNet 2012 dataset from the [official website](https://image-net.org/challenges/LSVRC/2012/2012-downloads.php), `ILSVRC2012_devkit_t12.tar.gz` and `ILSVRC2012_img_val.tar` are required for validation.
-See [data folder](data/README.md) for downloading the files.
+See the [data folder](data/README.md) for instruction on preparing the files.
 The complete validation code can be found in `validate.py`.

-16. First let's load the ImageNet dataset using PyTorch and apply the recommend image transforms.
+15. First let's load the ImageNet dataset using PyTorch and apply the recommend image transforms.

         normalize = transforms.Normalize(mean=[0.485, 0.456, 0.406],
                                  std=[0.229, 0.224, 0.225])